EENI Global Business School

 14. Type of government: Unitary parliamentary constitutional monarchy (Queen Elizabeth II, Commonwealth)

-15. Saint Vincent and the Grenadines became independent from the UK in 1979
+15. Saint Vincent and the Grenadines became independent from the United Kingdom in 1979

 Main religion in Saint Vincent and the Grenadines: Christianity (Protestantism).